-The Illinois Department of Transportation Office of Intermodal Project Implementation (IDOT-OIPI)3 oversees the HSTP for the State of Illinois.
+The Illinois Department of Transportation Office of Intermodal Project Implementation (IDOT-OIPI)3 Figure 4.
+CityLink bus, part of the Greater Peoria Mass Transit District (GPMTD).
+Photo from GPMTD.

+oversees the HSTP for the State of Illinois.
 In 2006, IDOT defined 11 regional areas and contracted with Regional and Metropolitan Planning Organizations in each region to carry out the HSTP.
-The Tri-County Regional Planning
+The Tri-County Regional Planning low incomes; and recommends strategies to address them.
+This plan guides funding decisions and helps set selection criteria for transportation activities and projects that serve these populations.